build-on-aws/qa-agent-with-bedrock-kendra-and-history-memory/README.md

 # RAG with history memory agents using Amazon Bedrock, Amazon Kendra, Amazon Lambda Function, and Amazon DynamoDB
+> This repo is deprecated, learn how to build these types of applications in [https://github.com/build-on-aws/rag-postgresql-agent-bedrock](https://github.com/build-on-aws/rag-postgresql-agent-bedrock)

 In this repository you will find a use cases of RAG on AWS using [CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).